tu-darmstadt-ros-pkg/hector_ros2_utils/README.md

   std::ref( my_parameter ), "A parameter that can be modified",
   hector::ParameterOptions<std::string>()
   .onValidate([]( const auto &value ) {
-    return false; /* I HATE UPDATES! */
+    return value == "my_preferred_value" || value == "comfort_zone"; /* I HATE UPDATES! */
   })
 );
 ```

-`my_parameter` will automatically be updated with value changes as long as the `subscription` object lives.
+`my_parameter` is automatically initialized and updated with value changes as long as the `subscription`
+object lives, and the `onValidate` method (if provided) accepts the update by returning true.
+If the parameter is not overwritten in the launch configuration, `my_parameter` will keep its initial value.

+> [!IMPORTANT]
-Please make sure it does not outlive the `node`.
+> Please make sure the subscription does not outlive the `node`!

 ## Node

-Using the `hector::Node` as base class, we get access to more convenience and thought-through functions e.g. for declaring reconfigurable parameters.
+Using the `hector::Node` as a base class, we get access to more convenience and thought-through
+functions, e.g., for declaring reconfigurable parameters.

 Example: